gimli-rs/gimli/README.md

 * Better documentation and examples

-* Gracefully handle all reserved values and vendor extensibility points
-    * Might need to support some extensions like DWZ compressor which is used heavily for system libraries on at least Fedora.

-* Be more future compatible by using "unknown" variants rather than throwing parse errors when we find something unexpected

 * DWARF expressions and location descriptions

 * ~~A CompilationUnitHeader iterator that skips across the DIE tree and just